OpenClaw without server

 Managed hosting

-This is the closest practical answer for buyers who want OpenClaw-style workflows online without personally running the box, patches, secrets, and recovery.
+This is the closest practical answer for teams who want OpenClaw-style workflows online without personally running the box, patches, secrets, and recovery.

 Best fit if you want less operations work